Life List #87: Eat vegetarian for a month.

 Always the same progression in thought.

 I think, though, that I learned a little willpower.
-I think I learned that putting my mind to something and just doing it can work out.
+I think that I learned that putting my mind to something and just doing it can actually work out.
 I think I learned a little bit about meal planning.

-To celebrate my last meal as a temporary vegetarian Chelsa and I went to dinner at Green Zebra, a nice contemporary vegetarian restaurant in the Ukrainian Village-esque area.
+To celebrate my last meal as a temporary vegetarian, Chelsa and I went to dinner at Green Zebra, a nice contemporary vegetarian restaurant in the Ukrainian Village neighborhood.
 It was a good choice for a last vegetarian meal.

-After a shooter of soup and some wheat bread Chelsa and I shared a Grilled Heart of Palm and citrus salad with a little guacamole.
+After a shooter of soup and some wheat bread, Chelsa and I shared a Grilled Heart of Palm and citrus salad with a little guacamole.

 “Eat vegetarian for a month” was number 87 on my life list.

 Feeling stuck?
 Sick of living your life in limbo?
 Want to finally do all those things you always say you're going to do?
-Sign up now to get a FREE e-book with tips on starting your own life list, inspiration for things to do in life, and worksheets to get your life goals out of your head and into action!
+Sign up now for the Choosing Figs newsletter to get a FREE e-book with tips on starting your own life list, inspiration for things to do in life, and worksheets to get your life goals out of your head and into action!